nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `exit`

-* GUI settings (window height and width) are preserved during this process.
+* User interface settings (window height and width) are preserved during this process.

 **Reason for usage:**